console2002/polymarketanalyst/README.md

 **Why is the data marked stale?**
 If the stream pauses or Polymarket stops sending updates, the logger flags the row as stale once it exceeds the staleness threshold.
 This is informational and does not stop logging.

-**Why do I see reconnects?**
-The WebSocket client will reconnect automatically on transient network issues.
-Reconnect counts are tracked in the CSV to help diagnose interruptions.

 ## How It Works